imballinst/imballinst.dev/src/pages/blog/speedrunning-typescript.md

 }
 ```

-Now, compared to intersection, we don't need common fields to get the fields intersected by these two types, `StructOne` and `StructTwo`.
+Now, compared to union, we don't need common fields to get the fields intersected by these two types, `StructOne` and `StructTwo`.
+All fields from those 2 types are "merged" and accessible without `kind` field check.
 Much simpler than union, right?

+With that in mind, here's the rule of thumb on when to choose union and intersection.

+1. Use union when the semantic is "OR".
+For example, if we have class such as "Fish" or "Cat", then we should use union.
+2. Use intersection when the semantic is "AND".
+For example, when we want to merge all fields from the given types, then we should use intersection.

-That concludes the bits about union and intersection.
+Well, that concludes the bits about union and intersection.

 ## Utility types